dbs-leipzig/gradoop/README.md

 implementation which is used in Flink&trade;.
 The persistent representation of the EPGM is also contained in gradoop-common and together with its mapping to HBase&trade;.

+### gradoop-data-integration

+This module contains graph importers (e.g from CSV files) and transformations on graphs (e.g conversion of edges to vertices and vice versa).

 ### gradoop-accumulo

 Input and output formats for reading and writing graph collections from [Apache Accumulo](https://accumulo.apache.org/).